EMUNA

 Founders and management

-The Founders of Emuna Italia are: Luiss Rector Emeritus Prof. Massimo Egidi as scientific consultant; Rabbi Emeritus of the Israelite Community of Florence Prof. Joseph Levi; President of the Pontifical Biblical Institute of Rome, Jesuit Professor Peter Dubovsky; Prof. Daniela Scialabba of the Pontifical Biblical Institute; Vice President of COREIS and Imam of the al Wahid Mosque of Milan Yahya Pallavicini; Secretary General of the Islamic Cultural Center of Italy Dr. Abdellah Redouane; President of the Federation of Evangelical Churches in Italy from 2015 to 2021 Pastor Luca Maria Negro; Minister of Worship and Vice President of the Italian and European Buddhist Institute Soka Gakkai Dr. Anna Conti; President of the Maitreya Foundation of the Italian Buddhist Union Prof. Maria Angela Falà; Russian-Orthodox Theologian Prof. Maksim Kivelev of the Pontifical Oriental Institute of Rome; and LEAP Senior Fellow and EMUNA President Prof. Fiorella Kostoris.
+The Founders of Emuna Italia are Luiss Rector Emeritus Prof. Massimo Egidi, Jesuit Prof. and President of the Pontifical Biblical Institute of Rome Peter Dubovsky and Prof. Daniela Scialabba of the Pontifical Biblical Institute, Vice President of COREIS and Imam of the al Wahid Mosque of Milan Yahya Pallavicini, General Secretary of the Islamic Cultural Center of Italy Dr. Abdellah Redouane, with his permanent delegate Imam Nader Akkad, Advisor for Religious Affairs and Fatwa of the Great Mosque of Rome and Director General of the Department of Islamic Studies (CUIRIF), Rabbi Emeritus of the Israelite Community of Florence Prof. Joseph Levi, Pastor Luca Negro, General Secretary of the Bible Society in Italy, Father Gheorghe Militaru, Vicar General of the Romanian Orthodox Diocese of Italy, Minister of Worship and Vice President of the Italian and European Buddhist Institute Soka Gakkai Dr. Anna Conti, President of the Maitreya Foundation of the Italian Buddhist Union Prof. Maria Angela Falà, Senior Fellow of LEAP, and Emuna President Prof. Fiorella Kostoris Padoa Schioppa.

-The EURECA Observatory will be directed by Prof. Valentina Meliciani (LEAP Dean), while the work of the research group will be monitored by the Scientific Committee composed of the Founders of Emuna Italia, coordinated by Dr. Luca Rizzuto and chaired by Prof. Fiorella Kostoris.
+The EURECA Observatory is directed by Prof. Valentina Meliciani (Dean LEAP), while the work of the training and research group promoted by EMUNA ITALIA is curated by a Scientific Committee composed of the Founders of EMUNA ITALIA and chaired by Prof. Fiorella Kostoris Padoa Schioppa.

 emunaitalia@gmail.com